vlasscontreras/php-trainer/README.md

 ($word = $a) and $b;
 ```

-At this point `$word` has the value `true` because it is assigned, and the `and $b` part happens next but is practically being ignored, because the result of the comparison is never stored in a variable.
+At this point `$word` has the value `true` because it is assigned, and the `and $b` part happens next but is practically being ignored because the result of the comparison is never stored in a variable.

 Ouch 🤕.